michael105/slterm/README.md

-    Stripped unicode support in favour of the 256 chars ASCII table utf8 is an optional compiletime switch now (Most programs now handle German Umlauts, etc.pp out of the box.
+    Stripped unicode support in favour of the 256 chars ASCII table utf8 is an optional compiletime switch now (Most programs suddenly handle German Umlauts, etc.pp out of the box, using the ASCII table only.
         What is an interesting result. st has a quite good unicode handling.
-        But most software (bash,vi,..) seems to work better with the ASCII table, until yet I always did have problems with chars like ä,ö,ß ...)
+        But most software (bash,vi,..) seems to work flawless with the ASCII table, until yet I always needed to dive into the configurations for entering chars like ä,ö,ß ...)

     Colors are restricted to a 3*256 color palette (Saving 6 Bytes per Glyph)